Every example on this page runs end-to-end with a single command. The

 4. Agent Messaging¶

-Three agents send greetings to each other via the CommandBroker.
-Messages are enqueued as MESSAGE commands and delivered at tick boundaries.
+Three agents send greetings to each other via tick-deferred MESSAGE commands.
 Mood and energy update based on messages received.

 uv run python examples/04_messaging.py